The Standard Poodle Club Open Register

 A printed version will be available from SPC stand at Crufts and our Open and Champ Shows.

-Please advise our Secretary of any new dogs with Addison's Disease via this form here
+Please advise our Breed Health Coordinator of any new dogs with Addison's Disease via this form here

 Pedigrees of Dogs with Addison's Disease are listed alphabetically.